 Summary: This is the most comprehensive guide to fix "The disk you inserted was not unreadable by this computer" on High Sierra/Mojave.
-You will learn everything you need to know about this issue, from possible reasons to effective preventions.
+In this guide, you will learn everything you need to know about this issue, from possible reasons for getting the error message in the first place, to simple and effective preventions.

 - Table of contents